-ASC 740, Income Taxes, requires the reduction of deferred tax assets by a valuation allowance if, based on the weight of all available evidence, it is more likely than not that some or all of the deferred tax assets will not be realized.
-As of December 31, 2019, and 2018, the Company has determined that a full valuation allowance is necessary against its net deferred tax assets based on the weight of all available evidence.
-The resulting valuation allowance recorded against the net deferred tax assets of the Company is \$46.8 million and \$46.0 million as of December 31, 2019, and 2018, respectively.
+The Company records a valuation allowance if, based on the weight of all available evidence, it is more likely than not that some or all of the deferred tax assets will not be realized.
+As of December 31, 2020, and 2019, the Company has determined that a full valuation allowance is necessary against its net deferred tax assets based on the weight of all available evidence.
+The resulting valuation allowance recorded against the net deferred tax assets of the Company is \$43.6 million and \$46.8 million as of December 31, 2020, and 2019, respectively.